 If you need adb, you can get the windows tool here https://dl.google.com/android/repository/platform-tools-latest-windows.zip

-#5 Updated by eludias about 1 year ago
+#5 Updated by eludias over 2 years ago

 - File shield_interpreter.txt shield_interpreter.txt added

 I've captured 3 crashes with 'adb logcat', find them attached:

 - one crash while in 'JIT' mode

 - one crash while in 'Interpreter cached' mode

 Is there a pre-compiled Valgrind'ed Android debug version or something which might help?